darekf77/typescript-npm-project/README.md

 import { DIALOG } from '../entities/DIALOG'; // OK
 // entites is folder and file at the same time, maybe that ?
-- DO NOT put watcher on 'src' - it will make webpack build neverend BUILDS are only projects :
+- DO NOT put watcher on 'src' - it will make webpack build neverend
+- CHECK maybe you forgot "@" BEFORE DECORATOR for "Entity, Controller, Repository !!!

+BUILDS are only projects :
  - worksapces (that contains with childen | with childen previews)
  - standalone (that contains with childen previews)